-An author of human rights fiction, Danny's works include the choose-your-own-pathway mystery The 19th Window and the historical novel Train, a Teacher Fellows selected text of the United States Holocaust Memorial Museum.
+An author of human rights fiction, Danny's works include the choose-your-own-pathway mystery The 19th Window , the short story Dead Ends, and the historical novel Train, a Teacher Fellows selected text of the United States Holocaust Memorial Museum.

-A Charles Deering McCormick Distinguished Professor of Instruction at Northwestern University’s School of Education & Social Policy and The Crown Family Center for Jewish & Israel Studies, Danny teaches about the design of community programs for social change, Holocaust fiction, and marginalized narratives of human rights.
+A Charles Deering McCormick Distinguished Professor of Instruction at Northwestern University’s School of Education & Social Policy and The Crown Family Center for Jewish & Israel Studies, Danny teaches about about the design of community programs for social change, collective memory, Holocaust fiction and film, education design, and marginalized narratives of human rights.

 Danny is the Founder and Interim Executive Director of Unsilence, a national nonprofit that designs and delivers highly-interactive learning experiences that support young people and communities to have tough conversations about social injustice in the past and present.

-Danny is a governor-appointed member of the Illinois Holocaust & Genocide Commission.
-He sits on the editorial advisory board of the journal The Holocaust in History & Memory.
-Danny designed the pedagogical track of the inaugural docent training program of the Illinois Holocaust Museum & Education Center.
-And he was a faculty fellow of the Auschwitz Jewish Center.
+Danny was an inaugural governor-appointed member of the Illinois Holocaust & Genocide Commission and, in 2020, was appointed by Governor Pritzker as co-chair.
+He was a member of the editorial advisory board of the journal The Holocaust in History & Memory, and he designed the pedagogical track of the inaugural docent training program of the Illinois Holocaust Museum & Education Center.
+Danny was a faculty fellow of the Auschwitz Jewish Center.
 His academic publications include Overlapping Triangles.